bh90210/mlsic/docs/_posts/2024-08-27-markov-chains.md

 * Substitutions in Sine Constructor

 As described previously, the Markov Generator is used to produce three arrays of arrays.
 Those are fed to the Sine Constructor.
 At the moment Constructor favours heavily the generated result of frequencies.
 This happens in two major ways.
 When a frequencies sub array (eg. `Freqs[0]`) reaches the end, it ignores the remaining amplitudes and durations arrays (if any.)
-While reading the `Freqs[0]` sub array if `len(Freqs[0] > len(Amps[0])`, that is there are no corresponding amplitude value for the next frequency of the Sine Train, hardcoded default value 0. is used (no sound signal.)
+While reading the `Freqs[0]` sub array if `len(Freqs[0] > len(Amps[0])`, that is there is no corresponding amplitude value for the next frequency of the Sine Train, hardcoded default value 0 is used (no signal.)
 Same applies for duration, default hard coded value when there are no duration value left is 10 milliseconds.

 ## Experiment #2